DANS-KNAW/dd-dataverse-authenticator/docs/index.md

 -----------

 Service that authenticates Dataverse users by their account credentials.
 It is basically an extension of the Dataverse API.
 This service is to be configured to have direct read access to the Dataverse database.
+It is recommended to use a dedicated PostGreSQL user for this with only
+SELECT permissions on the tables: `builtinuser`, `apitoken` and `authenticateduser`.

-The interface is very simple: a `POST` request with basic authentication.
+The interface is very simple: a `POST` request with either:

+* basic authentication with the user's username and password, OR
+* an X-Dataverse-key with the user's API token

 If the user is successfully authenticated a `204 No Content` response is returned, if the authentication failed `403 Forbidden` and sending no credentials results in `401 Unauthorized` with the `WWW-Authenticate` header set to `Basic`.
+If both the basic auth and the API-token are sent a `400 Bad Request` is returned and the credentials are **not** verified.

 ARGUMENTS
 ---------